The Answer To Every Question You Ever Had About A Baby Registry

 - Some baby registries give you complimentary announcement cards, which you can include in your baby shower invitations.
 Or,

-- Print your own announcement cards that match your theme, and include it with the baby shower invitation.
+- Print your own announcement cards that match your baby shower theme, and include it with the baby shower invitation.

 Baby Registry Must Haves – What To Put On Your Baby Registry?

 This is a tough question, especially if you’re a first-time mom.

-Below is a FREE downloadable PDF of a baby registry checklist.
-This baby checklist is comprehensive and includes all baby essentials.
+This new baby checklist is comprehensive and includes all baby essentials.
 There are no “luxuries” on the list but it does include items that are considered by some as “non-essentials but you can’t live without… as a mom”.
 This baby essentials checklist is color-coded to help you stay organized while you’re creating your baby registry.

 What Not To Put On Your Baby Registry?